#!/usr/bin/env python3

 def register_tool(self, name: str, tool_class: type):

-"""Register an external tool"""
+"""Register an external tool."""

 if not issubclass(tool_class, BaseExternalTool):